-Who wouldn’t want a plant to brighten up their cubicle?
+Who wouldn’t want a plant to brighten up their home this winter?
 Even if you have no idea about your co-worker’s gardening skills, the hearty ZZ plant can tolerate low-light environments and inconsistent watering.
 It’s low-maintenance enough to feel like a gift and not an assignment.

 For the teacher who has it out for your kid

-There’s a good chance it’s nothing personal and your kid’s teacher is likely just overworked and overtired.
-Kate, a music teacher in Boston, says “bath salts are always nice, [because] teachers work hard, and they work long hours, often arriving at school around 7 a.m. and staying up late at home marking tests and homework.”
-This soothing set will help them relax — and hopefully get you on their good side.
+There’s a good chance it’s nothing personal and your kid’s teacher is likely just overworked and overtired, especially with the added stress of remote learning.
+Kate, a music teacher in Boston, says soothing bath salts are gifts that say, “‘Thank you for spending so much time caring about my child — we’d love to know that you are taking some time for yourself now.’”
+This mineral-rich salt from the Dead Sea will help them relax — and hopefully get you on their good side.